Ethical Elephant Sanctuary in Thailand | 2-Day Experience | Viajera en Tailandia

 Collaboration and Collective Action

-Under the leadership of KSES, Cristina works alongside Karen families, universities, and local organizations to increase knowledge about Asian elephants and support initiatives related to animal welfare and community development.
+Cristina, under the direction of KSES, works alongside Karen families, universities, and local organizations to increase awareness about Asian elephants and support initiatives related to animal welfare and community development.

-The Karen community, which has historically been involved in elephant care, shares its knowledge of the forest, the land, and living alongside these animals, which continue to be part of daily life in Ban Naklang.
+The Karen community, which has historically been involved in elephant care, shares its knowledge about the forest, the land, and living alongside these animals, which continue to be a part of daily life in Ban Naklang.